diffcrypt/diffcrypt-ruby/README.md

     $ bundle install

-Or install it yourself as:
+Or install it globally (to use the CLI from any project):

     $ gem install diffcrypt